Explainable AI for Fraud Detection: An Attention-Based Ensemble of CNNs, GNNs, and A Confidence-Driven Gating Mechanism: Proposed Attention-based Ensemble System for CCF Detection

-Under these circumstances, it follows that { } Using (4) weights corresponding to the predictions of each classifier are calculated.
+Using (\ref{w_DOWA_Eq}) weights corresponding to the predictions of each classifier are calculated.
 These weights can have different values for each sample.
-Then, the predictions of the first layer classifiers are aggregated based on the weights assigned to them by (5).
+Then, the predictions of the first layer classifiers are aggregated based on the weights assigned to them by (\ref{DOWA_Eq}).
 This operator effectively converts the separate and independent predictions of single first layer classifiers into a single prediction.

 \textbf{Definition 2.} The development of the weighting vector is a critical aspect widely discussed, as seen in \cite{yager2016some,dashtaki2022stock}.
 Filev and Yager proposed a method in \cite{filev1998issue} for deriving the weighting vector for an OWA aggregation through the analysis of observational data.
 This approach closely aligns with learning algorithms typical of neural networks, as referenced in \cite{khaled2023dowg,wang2022study}, utilizing the gradient descent method as its foundation.
 This section outlines the process for determining the OWA weighting vector’s weights based on observational input.